 May I demonstrate?

 21…miles from what?
 Seems far.

 Simple.
 Do not use adjectives.
-If you have any of the following words in your title, pat yourself on the back for finding this post and go immediately change them when you are finished reading:
+If you have any of the following words in your title, go to jail.
+Then, pat yourself on the back for finding this post and go change them when you are finished reading:

 - Studio, Condo, Townhouse, apartment, home, house, etc.

 You do not want to use these because they are generic and do not communicate any information to the guest who is looking at a dozen other listings.
 You want to GRAB the attention of the FPG.
 Telling them your home is quiet and convenient in a central location is not going to accomplish that objective.

 I want to comment on ‘luxury’ and ‘renovated’ which are, let’s say, tier 2 adjectives?
 At least they provide a bit more context, but you still do not want to use them in your Airbnb title.
 Why?

 - Luxury – The photos will communicate this thoroughly to the guest.
 You want to communicate as much information to the guest in the least amount of time so this becomes an unneeded word.
 Delete it and add something better.
 Plus, if your home truly is luxurious, you will likely need to explain what makes it so.
 “Heated bathroom floors!”